chetas24/Verve-Service/README.md

-# Verve-Service
+# UniqueIDTracker-Service

 ## Overview

-The `Verve-Service` is a high-performance REST service designed to handle at least 10,000 requests per second.
+The `UniqueIDTracker-Service` is a high-performance REST service designed to handle at least 10,000 requests per second.
 The service processes incoming requests, logs unique IDs, and integrates with external systems such as Redis for deduplication, Kafka for distributed messaging, and a load balancer for horizontal scaling.
 It is implemented using Java and Spring Boot and is containerized for easy deployment.

 ## Features

 1. **High-Performance REST API**
-    - Endpoint: `/api/verve/accept`
+    - Endpoint: `/api/UniqueIDTracker/accept`
     - Accepts an integer `id` as a mandatory query parameter and an optional string `endpoint`.
     - Returns:
         - "ok" for successful processing.